cathymagsakay0416-rgb/Advanced-Communication-and-Design-Lab-1-/README.md

 # Advanced-Communication-System-and-Design-Laboratory (LAB 1)

-This repository serves as my official submission for lab reports and projects.
+This repository serves as my official submission for laboratory report 1 for Advanced Communication and Design.
 It is organized into a specific directory structure to ensure all documentation and data are easily accessible.

 ---